 For starters, cardio is key to making sure you are fit and healthy.
 It’s important to find a plan for cardio exercise that works for you.
-This helps make it a part of your routine so that it’s easier to stick to it.
+A personal trainer can help you choose the best cardio exercises for your goals.
+By choosing cardio you'll enjoy it will make your routine that much easier to stick to.
 It also ensures that you are working at a pace that’s right for you so you can reap the full benefits of cardio!

 Cardio also offers you a way to improve your endurance and stamina, abilities that will help you out in other exercises as well.
 This makes cardio a great type of exercise that is recommended for everyone.

 It’s important to keep in mind that before you begin any cardio routine it’s always a good idea to check with your doctor to ensure you are finding the right type and pace of cardio for your fitness level and goals.

 Then, before you head off to the gym, it can also be helpful to understand how your exercises are benefitting you.

 So let’s dive in and answer your top question – what is cardio?!